kalininalab/ESP_Leak_Analysis/README.md

       ./SIP/data/2splits/test_C1e_2S.pkl
       ./SIP/data/Reports/Report_2Splits_C1e.log

-#### 2-2-SplitByESP.py
+### 2-2-SplitByESP.py
-* This script aims to generate a control set for each split produced by dataSAIL.
+* This script aims to generate a control set for each split produced by dataSAIL and also create negative data for each split.
 The original ESP dataset contains some missing (NaN) data, and for some molecules, we couldn't find the SMILES string.
 Additionally, during parsing with dataSAIL, some molecules had invalid SMILES strings.
 Consequently, the size of the dataset is smaller than the original ESP dataset.

 * This script accepts the same arguments as 2-1-SplitByDataSAIL.py: